ucsb-cs156-w22/HappierCows/docs/gamePlay.md

 ## Scheduled Events
 - At certain times during the day each active commons will fire off certain events that will help to facilite game play
-    - Every day at 4am every users cows will be milked and they will recieve a profit added to their individual total wealth
+    - Every day at 11:40 every users cows will be milked and they will recieve a profit added to their individual total wealth
-        - individual wealth += milkPrice * (cows * cowHealth)?
+        - Individual wealth += milkPrice * cows * cowHealth
     - Every 5 minutes the health of all cows in a commons will be increased or decreased depending on if the commons cows threshold is passed
-        - for each user averageCowHeath += (.01(threshold-cows))?
+        - For each user averageCowHeath += (.01(userCount*cowsPerUserThreshold)-totalCows))
-    - Every 10 minutes cows will be killed if a users averageCowHealth is less than a threshold(.3?)
+    - Every day at 11:30 cows will be killed if a users averageCowHealth is less than .2
-        - for each user if cowsHealth < threshold(.3?) then 1 in 100 chance a cow in that users commons will die
+        - For each user if cowsHealth < .2 then 1 in 100 chance a cow in that users commons will die

-## Changes Wanted for the game
-- For simplification we moved away from representing each cow indvidually in the data base.
-As a start we want each user to just have a cow count and a running average cow health.
-This adds a complication for killing cows that we resolved by having a health threshold.
-For each user if their average cow helath goes below the threshold then there is a random chance that a cow in that user's farm will be killed.
-Later on we would like to group cows with similar health so we can track cow health more accuartely and kill cows when they are low or out of health.
-We would also like to add a report system that will auto generate reports.
-    - Every 10 minutes cows will be killed if they have less than 0 health
-        - cow health < 0 then kill
-    - Every day at 5am each commons will create a report of commons(total number of cows, average cowHealth) and users(number of cows, averageCowHealth, indvidual wealth)